tanx-libs/tanx-connector-nodejs/README.md

 const order = await client.bulkCancel({
   market: 'btcusdt', // specify the market to cancel
   limit: '100', // This is an optional field; the default limit is 100.
-})
+  side: 'buy', // This is an optional field, which the orders need to be cancelled })
 ```